RouthuMohan/PortSwigger-Web-Security-Academy-Labs/SQL-Injection/Database-Queries/MySQL.md

 Many real-world applications and PortSwigger Web Security Academy labs use MySQL as the backend database.

-Unlike Oracle or PostgreSQL, MySQL has its own SQL syntax, system tables, and built-in functions.
+Unlike Oracle or PostgreSQL, MySQL has its own SQL syntax, system databases, and built-in functions.
 Therefore, SQL Injection payloads used for MySQL are different from those used for other databases.

 ---